 Photographing race cars on the track is a challenge no matter what kind of camera you use.
 Most people think that all they need are high ISO, fast shutter speed, and a long lens with a large aperture aka “big glass.”
-Toss in a high frame-per-second continuous shooting mode and with a little practice you too can make great-looking photographs of fast-moving cars.
-That’s the kind of advice that makes me crazy.
-You can photography anything you want using whatever gear you have as long as you’re aware of its capabilities and limitations.
+Toss in a fast continuous shooting mode and with a little practice you too can make great-looking photographs of fast-moving cars.
+The truth is that you can photography anything you want using whatever gear you have as long as you’re aware of its capabilities and limitations.

 You can always stake out a location (see Safety Tips), use a fast shutter speed and stop the car—dead—on the track, but that makes it look as if it were parked, not doing 160mph.
 So use the car’s practice time for you to practice panning.
 Keep both eyes open so you can see the car coming and frame the car before snapping the shutter.
 Follow the car until it’s where you want in the viewfinder, tripping the shutter as you continuously pan the camera.
 Don’t stop after you click the shutter!
 Follow through maintaining a smooth motion so the camera isn’t jerked at the end of the exposure to ruin the effect.

 Some race photographers prefer to shoot panning shoots using manual focus.
-As you get more experienced you can lower the shutter speed to increase background blur and shooters that photograph drag races use shutter speeds as low as 1/15th of a second or even slower to create “jiggle shake” that adds to the ground-shaking effects that Top Fuel Dragsters or Funny Cars produce.
+As you get more experienced you can lower the shutter speed to increase background blur and shooters that photograph drag races use shutter speeds as low as 1/15 sec or even slower to create “jiggle shake” that adds to the ground-shaking effects that Top Fuel Dragsters or Funny Cars produce.